-I put hosting a wine and cheese night on my list because I wanted to entertain some friends as well as expand my palate of wines.
+I put hosting a wine and cheese night on my list of things to do because I wanted to entertain some friends as well as expand my palate of wines.
 My sister remembered this was on my list and for Christmas gave me a Groupon for an in home wine tasting!
 I called the company up and scheduled a tasting for 8 people.
 This entailed tasting 3 white wines, 4 red wines and 1 coffee liquor.

 We all had of fun and learned a lot from the wine instructor.
 After talking though we realized this would be very easy to do on our own.
 The tips given to us were very similar to the ones in this article, so if you want to host one yourself, brush up on these and then grab some of your favorite wine and cheese from the store!
 I would recommend grabbing a few whites and reds, some dry and some sweet or maybe even have everyone bring their own favorite.
 It was a very simple way to have a more sophisticated time with friends.